Some Examples

 $package_data = json_decode(trim($recv_buffer), true);

-// Retrieve file name
+// Extract file name

 $file_name = $package_data['file_name'];

-// Retrieve base64_encoded file data
+// Extract base64_encode file data

 $file_data = $package_data['file_data'];

-// Decoding base64_encoded data back to original binary file data
+// base64_decode restore original binary file data

 $file_data = base64_decode($file_data);